[ 58 PA. CODE CH. 135 ]

 Lands and Buildings; State Game Lands

-To effectively manage the wildlife resources of this Commonwealth, the Game Commission (Commission) proposed at its September 24, 2013, meeting to amend § 135.41 (relating to State game lands) to limit the availability of the fire exception to only licensed hunters, trappers or fishermen and through hikers within the corridor of the Appalachian Trail.
+To effectively manage the wildlife resources of this Commonwealth, the Game Commission (Commission) proposed at its April 5, 2016, meeting to amend § 135.41 (relating to State game lands) to prohibit the operation of unmanned aerial vehicles on or over lands and waters designated as State game lands.

 The proposed rulemaking will not have an adverse impact on the wildlife resources of this Commonwealth.

 The authority for the proposed rulemaking is 34 Pa.C.S. (relating to Game and Wildlife Code) (code).